 Instead, the raised bed was topped-off last winter with a thick layer of shredded leaves.
-These by spring had decomposed into Nature’s perfect soil: leaf mold.
+The leaves by spring had decomposed into Nature’s perfect soil: leaf mold.
 Leaf mold, as any ancient forest will tell you, is the key to soil health.
-And it is healthy soil which grows healthy plants — those which can fend off bothersome insects.
+Healthy soil grows healthy plants — the kind of plants that can fend off bothersome insects.

-Perhaps the companion plants I grew alongside the Brussels sprouts contributed to healthy conditions, too.
-Here onions and garlic thwarted the cabbage moth, whose hungry larvae can destroy entire fields of Brassica.
+Perhaps the companion plants I grew alongside the Brussels sprouts contributed as well to the pest-free crop.
+Onions are garlic may have thwarted the cabbage moth, whose hungry larvae can destroy an entire field of Brassica.

 You can learn, as I have, two powerful lessons here, no matter which crops you intend to grow next summer.
 First, top your beds with a thick layer of shredded leaves now.
 Next, plant garlic along the perimeter of your beds before the ground freezes.
-Between these two lies the answer to garden bounty — the kind our ancestors depended upon for survival long before the introduction of packaged soil amendments and pesticides.
-I swear that these garden chemicals — even the so-called “organic” ones — do not mitigate trouble.
+Between these two might lie the answer to garden bounty — the kind our ancestors depended upon for survival long before the introduction of packaged soil amendments and pesticides.
+I swear that certain garden additives — even the so-called “organic” ones — do not mitigate trouble.
 They invite it.

 Don’t miss anything at A Garden for the House…sign up for Kevin’s weekly newsletter!